creatuluw/exploring.fyi/features.md

 - Comments and notes functionality
 - Progress tracking per topic

+#### Paragraph-Based Learning System
+- **Granular Content Cards**: Each content section is split into focused paragraph cards
+- **Individual Paragraph Tracking**: Each paragraph can be marked as read/unread
+- **AI Chat Integration**: Click chat icon on any paragraph to ask specific questions
+- **Context-Aware AI**: AI responses use the specific paragraph content for accuracy
+- **Progress Visualization**: Section-level progress bars show reading completion
+- **Q&A Storage**: All paragraph-specific questions and answers are saved
+- **Reading Analytics**: Track reading patterns and comprehension progress

 ### 3. Source Tracking & References

 #### Automatic Source Logging